rarya618/article-api/README.md

 ## Assumptions
 - The API only accepts and responds with JSON objects.
-- Considering efficiency, the code runs in O(n^2) time.
-- The API requests received will be in continuous (no breaks) and increasing order of id.
+- The API requests received will be in continuous (no breaks) and increasing order of id i.e. 1, 2, 3,...
 - The articles are not subject to deletion.
 - Each POST request only contains one article.
 - The articles are posted in order of chronological order of dates (earliest comes first)